bredikhin/homekit-compatible-temperature-and-humidity-sensor/README.md

 ## Running

 At this point all should be set up and ready to get going.
-Power-up your Arduino using a wall adapter.
-It's tempting to try making your sensor completely wireless and try running it on a battery, but turns out Arduinos are actually consuming a lot of energy even when they are not doing anything, so trying to use, for example a 9V battery will run it dry in several days, unless you [optimize it on both software and hardware side](https://hwstartup.wordpress.com/2013/03/11/how-to-run-an-arduino-on-a-9v-battery-for-weeks-or-months/).
+Power up your Arduino using a wall adapter.
+It's tempting to try making your sensor completely wireless and try running it on a battery, but turns out Arduinos are actually consuming a lot of energy even when they are not doing anything, so using, for example, a 9V battery will run it dry in several days, unless you [optimize it on both software and hardware side](https://hwstartup.wordpress.com/2013/03/11/how-to-run-an-arduino-on-a-9v-battery-for-weeks-or-months/).
 But I'd say it's a different topic, right now we just wanna see the device working.